Boyer, Tasmania

 Boyer is a rural locality in the local government areas (LGA) of Brighton and Derwent Valley in the Hobart and South-east LGA regions of Tasmania.
 The locality is about 18 km south-west of the town of Brighton.
 The 2016 census recorded a population of 40 for the state suburb of Boyer.

 It is a town on the eastern side of the River Derwent, opposite and slightly downstream of New Norfolk.

 History

 Boyer was gazetted as a locality in 1970.

 It is named after a family who first settled in the area in the early 19th century.

+Specialising in newsprint and magazine-grade paper, the Boyer Mill was established by Australian Newsprint Mills in 1941.

-Boyer is the site of Australian Newsprint Mills' plant in Tasmania, that commenced operations in 1941, the first mill in the world to utilise hardwood to produce newsprint, and has been recognised by Engineering Heritage Tasmania as a national engineering landmark.
+It was the first pulp and paper mill in the world to utilise hardwood to produce newsprint, and has been recognised by Engineering Heritage Tasmania as a national engineering landmark.
 For many decades paper was shipped by tug and barge from the plant to the port of Hobart, Tasmania but all freight is now sent by road or rail.